Ngonal/IT-Portfolio/Layer 1 - Physical/Outage-Unpowered-Switching-Device/README.md

 - **Down / Down (with cable connected)** — Possible faulty cable, incorrect cable type, or defective interface
 - **Down / Down (no cable)** — No physical connection detected

-> 💡 **Quick Tip(s):** A cable connects two devices.
-If the link doesn't come up, the fault could be the cable, the local interface, or **the remote device on the other end**.
-Swap with a known-good cable first:
-> - If the link comes up → Original cable was faulty
-> - Link remains down → Investigate both the local port and the far-end device

 <p align="center">
   <table align="center">
     <tr>